 A: Please refer to the intramural sports homepage for a complete listing of intramural sports for each semester.

-A: Each participant may play on one same gender team and one co-rec team per sport per season.
+A: Each participant may play on one women's or men's team and one co-rec team per sport per season (for a total of two teams per sport activity per season).
+Participants are encouraged to try multiple activiities throughout each semester.

 A: We offer online registration.
 To register for an activity, log in to IMleagues.com.

-A: Some pre-selected activities use a seeding system.
+A: Some activities use a seeding system.
 These sports are separated into two levels of play: Top Gun and Just Fun.
-Top Gun is the most competitve level of play.
+Top Gun is the most competitive level of play.
 Highly skilled, experienced teams should select this level.
 Just Fun is more recreational and less competitive.
 Teams with novice players are strongly encouraged to select this level of play.
+The winners of the Just Fun league will win a commemorative t-shirt while the winners of the Top Gun league will win a Championship T-Shirt.
+If there is no Just Fun or Top Gun designation in a league, then all teams will play for the Championship T-Shirt.

 A: Check the individual sport pages on IMLeagues.
-Most sports activities allow teams to have as many as 20 players on their rosters, given they are eligible.
-A few activities have a firm max, meaning there can only be a specified number of individuals on a team.
+Most sports activities allow teams to have as many as 20 players on their rosters, provided they are eligible.
+A few activities have a firm max.
+Meaning there can only be a specified number of individuals on a team.

 A: Players can be added online through the use of IMleagues throughout the entire season.
-Players may also be added to the roster at the game site throughout league play, but not after league play has concluded.
+Players may also be added to the roster at the game site.
 Although people can be added at the game site throughout league play, it is strongly suggested that people are added online 24 hours in advance of their game to save time when signing in players.
 The 24 hours will allow the new individual's name to appear on the scoresheet.
-Once league play has concluded, rosters will be frozen for playoffs once out at the fields, but players may be added throughout the playoffs online as long as it's done the business day before the game so that when the scoresheet is printed out, the person's name and information are included.
-A captain listed on the roster form is the only person who is able to add or delete someone.
-To add a player on site, a captain needs the individual's information (name, SPIRE#, gender and UMass email).
-Arrive early to the game site to allow for the adding of additional players.
-If the player is a grad/fac/staff or CE student, then a $20 fee must be paid at Member Services and a receipt must be shown prior to that person participating.
+Arrive early to the game site to allow for adding additional players.
+If the player is a grad/fac/staff or CE student, a $20 fee must be paid at Member Services and a receipt shown prior to that person participating, unless that player has current recreation membership.
 Money will not be taken at the game site.
-Deleting a participant off a roster must be done in the Campus Recreation office (112 Recreation Center).
+Deleting a participant from a roster after they have played in a game must be done in the Campus Recreation office (112 Recreation Center).

-A: All individuals who wish to play a sport, but do not have a team, may sign up as a free agent on IMleagues.com by scrolling over the register button in the top right and clicking on the "join as a free agent" option.
+A: All individuals who wish to play a sport, but do not have a team, may sign up as a free agent on IMleagues.com by clicking on the "Get Involved" button in the top right and clicking on the league they are interested in.
+There will be a "Free Agent" button on the top of the page.
+Free agents are strongly encouraged to remain proactive and contact teams to see if they have a spot for them to play on.

 A: Certain activities require that all teams that are eligible have a representative in attendance at the playoff meeting.
 If the captain is unable to attend, there must be another player from that team in attendance to receive the necessary information.
 This representative is then responsible for notifying the team of any changes in rules, policies or procedures for the specific sport.
 If a representative is not present, the team is ineligible for playoffs.